naobservatory/read-sizer/README.md

 nextflow run main.nf --sample_sheet my_sample_sheet.csv -profile batch,high_perf -work-dir s3://my-bucket/nf_work/
 ```

-# SIZ spec
+# SIZ: **S**plit, **i**nterleaved, **z**std compressed

 SIZ files are a kind of [Zstandard](https://facebook.github.io/zstd/)\-compressed FASTQ file with extra guarantees.
 All SIZ files yield valid FASTQ files when decompressed.

+## Why store data in SIZ format?
+* _Splitting_ large datasets into chunks of bounded size is helpful for parallelism, e.g. we can search for reads in a large dataset by having separate processes search within each chunk.
+* _Interleaving_ paired end reads allows both forward and reverse reads to be streamed via stdin and stdout.
+* _Zstandard_ compression dominates the more-common gzip on the tradeoff between compression speed and compression ratio.
+It also decompresses quickly.

+## SIZ spec

 SIZ files have the following properties:

 * SIZ files represent paired-end short read data.
 * Paired reads are interleaved: `<fwd1><rev1><fwd2><rev2>...`